 During the holidays your students have the opportunity to fine-tune their language skills and experiment with their creativity.
 How can you help them with this?
 If you are teaching a short course these months, you will have noticed that the last thing your students want is a return to good old classroom practice which inevitably reminds them of school.

 In our previous post we looked at READING for your holiday courses, check out our ideas here.
-This week we’ll see some ideas and resources for different skills practice such as speaking, writing, listening, thinking, and then we’ll see how you can inspire creative ideas in your group.
+This time we’ll see some ideas and resources for different skills practice such as speaking, writing, listening, thinking, and then we’ll see how you can inspire creative ideas in your group.

 We often hear that ‘conversation’ and ‘the communicative approach’ are fundamental in the classroom.
 But how can we practise communication in an entertaining way, especially when our students are below intermediate level?

-In the photocopiable resource Something to say you will find sets of surprising questions, grammar questions, interviews, riddles that will help you start speaking activities on the sentence level, and then you can develop them into conversations.
+In the photocopiable resource Something to Say you will find sets of surprising questions, grammar questions, interviews, riddles that will help you start speaking activities on the sentence level, and then you can develop them into conversations.

 In the resource book The Principled Communicative Approach the authors (Jane Arnold, Zoltán Dörnyei, Chaz Pugliese) have collected seven criteria for success, and each chapter focuses on one.
 You will find 75 activities in this resource.